HOME

 Microplastics, which are smaller than 5 mm, are widespread and pose growing environmental and health concerns.
 Raman spectroscopy combined with neural networks offers a promising solution for their identification, but accuracy is often limited by overlapping signals in complex samples and low quality data collected in real world environments.

-Testing on about 20–25 mixed microplastic samples collected under varying conditions, the framework demonstrated remarkable improvements.
-When measured under low laser power (~50 mW) and short integration time (~3 seconds), classification accuracy jumped from a moderate 52% to a high 91%, showing its effectiveness in situations where traditional methods struggled.
+Testing on 20–25 mixed microplastic samples collected under varying conditions showed remarkable improvements.
+Under low laser power (~50 mW) and short integration time (~3 seconds), classification accuracy increased from 52% using conventional methods to 91% with the new framework.

 This work provides a promising solution for accurate microplastic identification in complex and low-quality measurement environments, supporting more reliable environmental monitoring and research.